akshaykrai/graph_algorithms/author_name_disambiguation/README.md

 ## How it works

+The python networkx and cdlib libraries are used as to provide the graph datastructure interface library and community-detection (SCAN) libraries respectively.

-There are four parts to the LUCID algorithm.
+There are four parts to the LUCID algorithm itself:

-1. First, the graph is initialized with the following rules.
+1. First, the graph is initialized with the following rules:
 - Each unique author name is created as it's own node on the graph.
 - Each node also carries with it the list of publications that are associated with said author name.
 - The edges between nodes represent occurences when the two authors of said relationship published a paper together.